nihongodera/php-mecab-documentation/README.md

 助詞,終助詞,*,*,*,*,な,ナ,ナ
 BOS/EOS,*,*,*,*,*,*,*,*
 ```
 This isn't necessairly a bad way to do it, but it's a little too magical for my liking.
-If $node is the first node in the series (and it is, you can var_dump and verify this), it doesn't make sense to loop through each node as n where node is a single node.
-I prefer to use MeCab_Node's methods to explicitly define what I am doing.
+If $node is the first node in the series (and it is, you can var_dump and verify this), it doesn't make sense to loop through each $node as $n where $node is a single node and $n is also a single node.
+Instead, I prefer to use MeCab_Node's methods to explicitly define what I am doing.
 ```php
 $node = $mecab->parseToNode('これの方がいい');